iifl-logo

 Dear Members,

-Limited (RIL) for the financial year ended 31-Mar-2024.
+Your Directors take pleasure in presenting the 31st Annual Report on the business and operations of your company i.e., Ramky Infrastructure Limited (RIL) together with the Audited Financial Statments for the Financial Year ended 31-Mar-2025.
 The consolidated performance of the company and its subsidiaries has been referred to wherever required.

 FINANCIAL RESULTS

-The standalone and consolidated financial performance of the Company for the financial year ended 31-Mar-2024 is summarized below:
+The standalone and consolidated financial performance of the Company for the financial year ended 31-Mar-2025 is summarized below: (INR in Million)

 Standalone